 Annual Medical Student Research Symposium

-The 36th Annual Stanford Medical Student Research Symposium will be held:
+CANCELLED: The 37th Annual Stanford Medical Student Research Symposium will be held:

 This Symposium is less structured and formal than other research conferences in order to encourage as many medical students as possible to communicate the research part of their educational program that is often not shared with their peers.
 Poster presentations are required by each student (3-6pm).